Ghostridr/chmod-gatekeeper/README.md

 ## Notes

-- The script must be run from the parent directory of the `chmod-gatekeeper` folder (it does this automatically).
+- The script will operate on the directory just outside `chmod-gatekeeper` (the folder you placed it in).
-- It will apply permissions and remove quarantine attributes recursively to all files and subdirectories.
+- It will apply permissions and remove quarantine attributes recursively to all files and subdirectories in that directory.
 - Use with caution: it grants full access to all files in the directory tree.
 - You may be prompted for your password to allow the script to remove quarantine attributes from `.app` bundles.
+- The backup is stored as `backup.zip` inside the `chmod-gatekeeper` folder before any changes or updates are made.